joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/13/us/lorenzo-salgado-araujo-houston.html

 **Hungary’s Parliament Removes Orban Loyalist From Presidential Post**\
-`Peter Magyar, Hungary’s prime minister, defended the extraordinary move, which has been criticized by human rights groups and by allies of Viktor Orban, the former far-right leader.`\
+`Peter Magyar, Hungary’s prime minister, defended the extraordinary move, which has been criticized by human rights groups and by allies of Viktor Orban, the former right-wing leader.`\
 https://www.nytimes.com/2026/07/13/world/europe/hungary-president-removed-parliament-magyar-orban.html

 **Trump Administration Announces New Attack on the International Criminal Court**\